The last months of the year have a particular rhythm in telecommunications. And this year more than ever.

 When the FIFA World Cup is on the calendar, the whole sector knows there is a date that does not move: before it starts, everything has to be in production.
 What does not make it on time waits until after — and “after” means reaching year-end with the accumulated pipeline on top of you.

-The result is the usual thing, but tighter: changes competing for the same windows, upgrades that depend on another project finishing first, migrations coordinated across several countries with different freezes and local teams with their own calendars — the same kind of friction I described when moving from local team in Chile to coordination from Europe.
+The result is the usual thing, but tighter: changes competing for the same windows, upgrades that depend on another project finishing first, migrations coordinated across several countries with different freezes and local teams with their own calendars — the same kind of friction I described when moving from a local team in Chile to coordination from Europe.
 Suddenly you are looking at a pipeline where everything is urgent, everything has dependencies, and in a few days you have to present the real status to management — without alarming them, but without hiding anything either.

 The problem is not the amount of work.
 The problem is visibility.
 What comes first?
 What blocks what?
 Where is there a capacity conflict?
 Before answering any of those questions, you first have to build the picture.
 And that used to take days.